Do You Have “Text Neck”?

 What is “Text Neck”?

-Text neck is a relatively new term that is used to describe the forward leaning posture a body assumes when it is texting, looking at a phone to read, or just scrolling.
+Text neck is a relatively new term used to describe the forward head posture a body assumes when it is texting, looking at a phone to read, or just scrolling.
 It is not unique to a smartphone either, the body naturally assumes this position when using a gaming device, iPad, or e-reader, too.

-It’s estimated that 75% of the world’s population is hunched over their devices on a daily basis.
+It’s estimated that 75% of the world’s population is hunched over their devices on a daily basis for extended periods.
 This position typically lasts for hours.

-The average human head weighs around 10-12 pounds—that’s a lot of weight for your neck to carry!
-The type of injury this posture causes is not immediate.
+The average human head weighs around 10-12 pounds—that’s a lot of weight for your neck to carry when not in a neutral position!
+The type of injury this poor posture causes is not immediate.
 It’s a gradual effect caused by continued stress on the neck, spine, and connecting tissues.

 Symptoms of Text Neck

-There are several symptoms that can point to this condition, depending on your unique anatomy, posture, and the length of time you spend looking down at a device.
-The following symptoms are not exhaustive and not a replacement for a diagnosis from a physician or chiropractor.
+There are several symptoms of text neck that can point to this condition, depending on your unique anatomy, posture, and the length of time you spend looking down at a device.
+The following symptoms are not exhaustive and are not a replacement for a diagnosis from a physician, physical therapist, or chiropractor.

 Headache